adamwired7/polished-carmine-6873/README.md

 Each feature should be explained in more detail on the following lines using a behavior-driven explanation for the business value.

      Feature: Crop
-          In order to reformat my image·
+          In order to reformat my image
           As someone who has taken a photo or selected a photo from the gallery I want to be able to crop my image